txm0324/Bachelor-Thesis/README.md

-# Bachelor Thesis Project: [Your Thesis Title]
+# Bachelor Thesis Project: Optimizing the prediction of oncological drug responses by integrating biological network information into the deep learning framework [TUGDA](https://github.com/CSB5/TUGDA)
 - token: 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

-This repository contains the code implementation for my Bachelor Thesis titled "[Your Thesis Title]".
-The project focuses on [briefly describe your thesis topic in 1-2 sentences].
+This repository contains the code implementation for my Bachelor Thesis titled "Optimizing the Prediction of Oncological Drug Responses by Integrating Biological Network Information into the Deep Learning Framework TUGDA."
+The project focuses on evaluating the performance of TUGDA in predicting drug responses based on omics data, with the aim of improving its accuracy through the integration of biological extensions.
+To achieve this, interactions such as drug–gene, drug–pathway, and protein–protein interactions are incorporated into the model architecture.

 ## Prerequisites